Beak: Egg tooth

 Full-term chicks of most bird species have a small sharp, calcified projection on their beak, which they use to chip their way out of their egg.

 Commonly known as an egg tooth, this white spike is generally near the tip of the upper mandible, though some species have one near the tip of their lower mandible instead, and a few species have one on each mandible.

 Despite its name, the projection is not an actual tooth, as the similarly-named projections of some reptiles are; instead, it is part of the integumentary system, as are claws and scales.

 The hatching chick first uses its egg tooth to break the membrane around an air chamber at the wide end of the egg.
 Then it pecks at the eggshell while turning slowly within the egg, eventually (over a period of hours or days) creating a series of small circular fractures in the shell.

 Once it has breached the egg's surface, the chick continues to chip at it until it has made a large hole.
 The weakened egg eventually shatters under the pressure of the bird's movements.

 The egg tooth is so critical to a successful escape from the egg that chicks of most species will perish unhatched if they fail to develop one.
 However, there are a few species which do not have egg teeth.
 Megapode chicks have an egg tooth while still in the egg but lose it before hatching, while kiwi chicks never develop one; chicks of both families escape their eggs by kicking their way out.

-Most chicks lose their egg teeth within a few days of hatching, though petrels keep theirs for nearly three weeks and marbled murrelets have theirs for up to a month.
+Most chicks lose their egg teeth within a few days of hatching, although petrels keep theirs for nearly three weeks and marbled murrelets have theirs for up to a month.

-Generally, the egg tooth drops off, though in songbirds it is reabsorbed.
+Generally, the egg tooth drops off, though in songbirds it is resorbed.